MorrowShore/Lens/privacy.md

 ## Information Collection and Use

-We may collect anonymous statistics about application usage.
+We may collect anonymous statistics about application usage to improve the services.

 The app does use third-party services that may collect information used to identify you.